regevbr/unlocker/readme.md

 * Workstation 11/12/14/15/16 on Windows and Linux
 * Workstation Player 7/12/14/15/16 on Windows and Linux

+It is important to understand that the unlocker does not add any new capabilities to VMware Workstation and Player but enables support for macOS that is disabled in the VMware products that do not run on Apple Hardware.
+These capabiltiites are normally exposed in Fusion and ESXi when running on Apple hardware.
+The unlocker cannot add support for new versions of macOS, add paravirtualized GPU support or any other features that are not already in the VMware compiled code.

+What the unlocker can do is enable certain flags and data tables that are required to see the macOS type when setting the guest OS type, and modify the implmentation of the virtual SMC controller device.
 The patch code carries out the following modifications dependent on the product being patched: